vindem/sleipnir/README.md

 ## Running HelloWorld example ##
 To run SLEIPNIR, just run

-spark-submit target/sleipnir.jar
+`spark-submit target/sleipnir.jar`

 ## Simulation Setup ##
 Simulation can be configured either by using command lines arguments or the configuration file simulation.json.
 The arguments that can be used are the following:

--h, -?
+* -h, -?
 Prints usage information
--mobile=n Instantiates n mobile devices
+* -mobile=n Instantiates n mobile devices
--cloud=n Instantiates n cloud nodes
+* -cloud=n Instantiates n cloud nodes
--wlRuns=n Each workflows has n applications -cloudonly=true/false If true, simulation uses only Cloud nodes -area=name Urban area where the offloading is performed (possible choices: HERNALS, LEOPOLDSTADT, SIMMERING) -eta=n Sets the eta parameter, which is necessary to set offloading cost (the higher the eta, the lower the cost).
+* -wlRuns=n Each workflows has n applications
+* -cloudonly=true/false If true, simulation uses only Cloud nodes
+* -area=name Urban area where the offloading is performed (possible choices: HERNALS, LEOPOLDSTADT, SIMMERING)
+* -eta=n Sets the eta parameter, which is necessary to set offloading cost (the higher the eta, the lower the cost).
--outfile=string Saves output in file filename
+* -outfile=string Saves output in file filename
--iter=n Executes simulation for n iterations -navigatorMapSize=# Lambda parameter for size of navigator MAP (in kb) -antivirusFileSize=# Lambda parameter for size of antivirus file (in kb) -facerecImageSize=# Lambda parameter for size of image file (in kb) for Facerec app -chessMi=# Lambda parameter for computational size of Chess app -navigatorDistr=# Probability of NAVIGATOR app in workflow (must be between 0 and 1).
+* -iter=n Executes simulation for n iterations
+* -navigatorMapSize=# Lambda parameter for size of navigator MAP (in kb)
+* -antivirusFileSize=# Lambda parameter for size of antivirus file (in kb)
+* -facerecImageSize=# Lambda parameter for size of image file (in kb) for Facerec app
+* -chessMi=# Lambda parameter for computational size of Chess app
+* -navigatorDistr=# Probability of NAVIGATOR app in workflow (must be between 0 and 1).
--antivirusDistr=# Probability of ANTIVIRUS app in workflow (must be between 0 and 1).
+* -antivirusDistr=# Probability of ANTIVIRUS app in workflow (must be between 0 and 1).
--facerecDistr=# Probability of FACEREC app in workflow (must be between 0 and 1).
+* -facerecDistr=# Probability of FACEREC app in workflow (must be between 0 and 1).
--chessDistr=# Probability of CHESS app in workflow (must be between 0 and 1).
+* -chessDistr=# Probability of CHESS app in workflow (must be between 0 and 1).
--facebookDistr=# Probability of FACEBOOK app in workflow (must be between 0 and 1).
+* -facebookDistr=# Probability of FACEBOOK app in workflow (must be between 0 and 1).
--mobility=true/false If true, SLEIPNIR simulates mobility of users using sumo trace files.
-Example files for the areas of HERNALS, LEOPOLDSTADT and SIMMERING are available at https://www.dropbox.com/s/flox79qk2h24oqi/sleipnir-mobility-traces.zip?dl=0
+* -mobility=true/false If true, SLEIPNIR simulates mobility of users using sumo trace files.
+Example files for the areas of HERNALS, LEOPOLDSTADT and SIMMERING are available [here https://www.dropbox.com/s/flox79qk2h24oqi/sleipnir-mobility-traces.zip?dl=0]